home-assistant/developers.home-assistant/docs/operating-system/getting-started.md

 ```

 This will show QEMU's SDL interface and should boot Home Assistant Operating System.
 Once the boot completes and the Home Assistant CLI prompt `ha > ` is shown, you can use `login` to access the root shell.

+## Create a pull request for review

+Once you are happy with your changes create a separate git branch and commit them.
+Try to describe *why* you think that change is important and should be applied to HAOS.
+E.g "update kernel" is also obvious from the changes itself.
+The maintainer is more interested why you think the kernel should be updated.
+The *why* can be fairly trivial (update kernel to make sure we keep up with latest changes), or it can have some interesting details (update kernel since this latest version fixes ethernet on board xy).

+Create a fork of the upstream [github.com/home-assistant/operating-system](https://github.com/home-assistant/operating-system) repository (if you haven't already) and push your branch to your forked GitHub repository.
+Then open a new pull request.
+All changes should be made against the development branch `dev`.
+If you like your change in the next stable release, add the `rel-x` label so it is marked for backporting.